Anethole

 Anethole (also known as anise camphor) is an organic compound that is widely used as a flavoring substance.
 It is a derivative of the aromatic compound allylbenzene and occurs widely in the essential oils of plants.
 It is in the class of phenylpropanoid organic compounds.
 It contributes a large component of the odor and flavor of anise and fennel (both in the botanical family Apiaceae), anise myrtle (Myrtaceae), liquorice (Fabaceae), magnolia blossoms, and star anise (Schisandraceae).
 Closely related to anethole is its isomer estragole, which is abundant in tarragon (Asteraceae) and basil (Lamiaceae), and has a flavor reminiscent of anise.
 It is a colorless, fragrant, mildly volatile liquid.
 Anethole is only slightly soluble in water but exhibits high solubility in ethanol.
 This trait causes certain anise-flavored liqueurs to become cloudy when diluted with water; this is called the ouzo effect.

 Structure and production

 Anethole is an aromatic, unsaturated ether related to lignols.
 It exists as both cis–trans isomers (see also E–Z notation), involving the double bond outside the ring.
 The more abundant isomer, and the one preferred for use, is the trans or E isomer.

+In general, anethole is synonymous with trans-anethole, the familiar plant product.
+However, anethole that is produced synthetically, or has been exposed to UV light, can contain substantial cis-anethole, which is toxic.
+Its presence in natural anethole is used as a measure of spoilage.

 Like related compounds, anethole is poorly soluble in water.
 Historically, this property was used to detect adulteration in samples.

 Most anethole is obtained from turpentine-like extracts from trees.
 Of only minor commercial significance, anethole can also be isolated from essential oils.